 To determine if the sensitivity ratings were indeed similar to the Noble X we ran our comfortable listening tests again with the same DAPs as the X was tested on and the results were indeed a match in terms of efficiency and volume settings.

-If you notice the only difference we found was the Opus#3 on its low gain setting and we feel this is likely due to the the more forward high-end of the Sage compared to the laid back X’s treble.
+The only difference we found was the Opus#3 on its low gain setting and we feel this is likely due to the more forward high-end of the Sage compared to the laid-back X’s treble.
 It could well be that treble sensitivity might be a touch higher using the Sage and you will consciously be working at a slightly lower level of volume but it is marginal.

 FiiO X7 & iBasso DX200

-Sources such as the FiiO X7 mark 2 and the iBasso DX200 were ideal for the Sage, more so than the X7 mark 1 which tended to just bring in more noise and a slightly harder sound.
+Sources such as the FiiO X7 Mark II and the iBasso DX200 were ideal for the Sage, more so than the X7 mark 1 which tended to just bring in more noise and a slightly harder sound.
 The new ES9028PRO implementations get that treble very right with plenty of articulation and a slightly softer attack and less glare which suits the more energetic Sage top end.

 Cayin i5 & FiiO X5iii